 Our estimated listing expenses primarily consist of legal and professional fees in relation to the Listing.
-Assuming an Offer Price of HK\$0.50, being the mid-point of the Offer Price range stated in this prospectus, the listing expenses to be borne by us are estimated to be approximately HK\$18.6 million, of which approximately HK\$4.7 million is directly attributable to the issue of new Shares and is to be accounted for as a deduction from equity in accordance with the relevant accounting standard.
-The remaining amount of approximately HK\$13.9 million is to be charged to the combined statements of profit or loss and other comprehensive income, of which approximately HK\$2.6 million was charged to the combined statements of profit or loss and other comprehensive income for the year ended 30 June 2014, and approximately HK\$11.3 million is expected to be charged upon Listing.
-Given that (i) we recorded an other income on disposal of property, plant and equipment amounted to approximately HK\$14.0 million for the year ended 30 June 2014 which is non-recurring in nature and we may not have the same other income for the year ending 30 June 2015; and (ii) listing expense of approximately HK\$11.3 million would be charged to the profit or loss upon Listing in the year ending 30 June 2015, it is expected that our net profit margin for the year ending 30 June 2015 would be lower than that of the year ended 30 June 2014.
-It is also expected that our net profit for the six months ending 31 December 2014 would be lower than that of the same period in 2013 because of the effect of listing expenses.
+Assuming an [REDACTED] of HK\$[REDACTED], being the mid-point of the [REDACTED] range stated in this [REDACTED], the listing expenses to be borne by us are estimated to be approximately HK\$[REDACTED], of which approximately [REDACTED] is directly attributable to the issue of new Shares and is to be accounted for as a deduction from equity in accordance with the relevant accounting standard.
+The remaining amount of approximately HK\$[REDACTED] is to be charged to the combined statements of profit or loss and other comprehensive income, of which approximately HK\$[REDACTED] was charged to the combined statements of profit or loss and other comprehensive income, of which approximately HK\$[REDACTED] was charged to the combined statements of profit or loss and other comprehensive income for the year ended 30 June 2014, and approximately HK\$[REDACTED] is expected to be charged upon Listing.
+It is expected that our net profit for the six months ending 31 December 2014 would be lower than that of the same period in 2013 because of the effect of listing expenses.